plone/training/configuring_customizing.rst

 Go into the ZMI (explain ``/manage``)

-Since Zope is the foundation of Plone.
-Here you can access the inner working of Zope and PLone alike.
+Zope is the foundation of Plone.
+Here you can access the inner working of Zope and Plone alike.
 Here you can easily break your site so you should know what you are doing.

-Here we only cover three parts of customisation in the ZMI now.
+We only cover three parts of customisation in the ZMI now.
 Later on when we added our own code we'll come back to the ZMI and will look for it.

 At some point you'll have to learn what all that stuff is about.
 But not today.